ChrisCummins/msc-thesis/docs/ReadingLog.md

 1. J. Ansel and U. O. Reilly, **“SiblingRivalry: Online Autotuning Through Local Competitions,”** in International Conference on Compilers Architecture and Synthesis for Embedded Systems, 2012.
+1. M. Steuwer and S. Gorlatch, **“High-level Programming for Medical Imaging on Multi-GPU Systems Using the SkelCL Library,”** Procedia Comput.
+Sci., vol. 18, pp. 749–758, Jan.
+2013.

 # > 30 min